ForwardIT91939/Google-Cybersecurity-Course/README.md

 - A brief summary of SIEM Tools (Chronicle and Splunk)
 - Foundational knowledge on SQL
 - Network Protocol Analyzers (TCPDUMP)

+This is currently unfinished and will be continously updated throughout the duration of the course